andybalaam/sootl/README.md

 ## License

-Sootl is Copyright (C) 2016 by Andy Balaam and released under the GPLv2, or at your option, any later version.
+Sootl is Copyright (C) 2016 Andy Balaam.

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 See [LICENSE.md](LICENSE.md) for details.